Non-Elitist Selection Can Improve the Performance of Irace: Random Survivor Selection

 Though irace is initially proposed for searching configurations that generally perform well across a whole set of problem instances, we are nevertheless interested in the performance of the obtained configurations on individual instances.
-By zooming into the instances, we expect to gain insights into the behavior of both configurators and the obtained configurations.
-Therefore, we plot in Figure~\ref{fig:ACOTSP-config} the performance of all obtained configurations on nine instances.
-The instances are generated using different random seeds, so the subset selected is unbiased here.
+Therefore, we plot in Fig.~\ref{fig:ACOTSP-config} the performance of all obtained configurations on nine instances.
 Still, we observe comparable performance between irace and irace-rand.
-It is not surprising that the performance of irace-rand obtains larger variance because the configurations that do not perform the best get a chance to be selected.
-Interestingly, we spot significant improvement on instances ``2000-6'' and ``2000-7'', where the configurations obtained by irace-rand generally perform closer to the optima, compared to irace.
-Moreover, we provide in Table~\ref{tab:best} how often each configurator recommended the best-found configuration for each TSP instance.
+It is not surprising that the performance of irace-rand presents larger variance because the configurations that do not perform the best get a chance to be selected.
+Moreover, we spot significant improvement on instances ``2000-6'' and ``2000-9'', on which the configurations obtained by irace-rand generally perform closer to the optima, compared to irace.